Evergreen-RX78/NLP-Twitter/README.md

-# Econ323-NLP
+# NLP-Twitter
-This is an NLP project for UBC Econ323
+A project that uses NLP (NLTK, TextBlob) in analyzing target audience's Twitter Posts.
+Preparing Sentiment and N-Grams analysis data for using in multi-factor stock model